anb94/bioc-rnaseq-workflow/README.md

 # BioConductor RNA Seq Workflow

 ## Introduction

 This RNA-Seq tutorial was based on several existing tutorials, including this excellent tutorial by [Michael Love et al.](https://www.bioconductor.org/help/course-materials/2019/CSAMA/materials/labs/lab-03-rnaseq/rnaseqGene_CSAMA2019.html?utm_source=perplexity#experimental-data), the [Griffith lab RNA-Seq course](https://rnabio.org/course/), and [Tommy Tang's tutorials](https://divingintogeneticsandgenomics.com/post/downstream-of-bulk-rnaseq-read-in-salmon-output-using-tximport-and-then-deseq2/).

-Although each of these tutorials are great resources, they skip over some key steps that are difficult for beginners, including data acquisition.
+Although each of these tutorials are great resources, they skip over some key steps that are difficult for beginners, including data acquisition and tool installation.
+The purpose of this tutorial is to provide a clear and concise example of RNA-Seq analysis with minimal set up for members of our group with our lab equipment in mind.
+For example, the EE server behaves more like a Linux PC rather than an HPC like CityU Burgundy - although we still do not have sudo permission.
+Therefore, everything must be installed via conda.

 The step-by-step instructions to follow are currently stored in the steps.md file.
+A breakdown of these steps is below.

 ## Overview